 Compared to land-only transport, overseas shipments pose unique challenges to businesses.
 They require careful consideration during each step of the transport process, from the type of shipping container you choose to how the products are moved and handled along the shipment route.
 You also have to consider and abide by International Maritime Organization (IMO) regulations.
-Learn more about the IMO and the critical role it plays in overseas shipments.
+Learn more about IMO for shipping and the critical role it plays in overseas regulations.

 What Is the IMO?